 When we tested the Qi Value investment strategy in the first half of 2015 (and I started using it in my own portfolio) I honestly did not think it would work this well.

-That is just under 24 times the 29.6% the market (MSCI World Index EUR) returned over the same 18 year period.
+That is just over six times the 208.1% the market (MSCI World Index USD) returned over the same period.

 Before I tell you exactly how you can implement this strategy for your investments first some background information.

 All the testing and research we do have made us big supporters of combining different ratios to find undervalued companies.

 Using more than one ratio helps you find undervalued companies from different points of view, for example based on earnings (EBITDA) and cash flow.

 The first such indicator you can read about was the Value Composite One (included in the screener) developed by James O'Shaughnessy.

 The problem with the Value Composite One indicator is that it includes the Price to Book ratio.